Collector

 Synopsis

-collects constraints from source code and produces an initial TModel
+A Collector collects constraints from source code and produces an initial TModel.

 Description

-is a statefull object that provides all the functions described below to access and change its internal state.
-The global services provided by a Collector
+A Collector is a statefull object that provides all the functions described below to access and change its internal state.
+The global services provided by a Collector are:

 - Register facts, calculators, and requirements as collected from the source program.